jacobdbt2100/Data-Analytics-Basics/README.md

 ---

 ## 1. Foundations of Data Analysis
-- **Data Analysis Definition**: Data analysis is a process of modeling, analyzing, and interpreting data to draw insights.
+- **Data Analysis Definition**: Data analysis is a process of modelling, analyzing, and interpreting data to draw insights.
 - **Data lifecycle**: Use case > Data collection > Storage > Processing > Analysis > Visualization > Communication
 - **Types of analytics**: Descriptive, Diagnostic, Predictive, Prescriptive